wihl/Timberwolf/README.md

 ### Coding Conventions

-The Timberwolf code works off of the java sun coding conventions with a few minor exceptions.
+The Timberwolf code works off of the Sun Java coding conventions with a few minor exceptions.
 Curly braces should always be on their own line and imports should be ordered alphabetically and broken up by groups.